devleaks/followthegreens/docs/preferences.md

 Some preferences only exists at the global level and cannot be further adjusted.
 They are mainly application level preferences.
 Example of such preference is the `ADD_LIGHT_AT_VERTEX` (true or false) to add a green light at each taxiway vertex.
+(This is mainly used for development purpose.)

 Some other preferences can be set at the global level, but also at either the airport level, or the aircraft type level.
 Example of such preference is the length of the rabbit light (pulsating light) in front of the aircraft: `RABBIT_LENGTH`.
-The pilot of a smaller aircraft may necessit less lights in front of her/him, than the pilot of a B747 or A380.

-# Preference Hierarchy

-If a value is defined at the highest, global level, particular values are not taken into account.

-If you want to modify a value at an airport level, you have to leave global value to its default value, and the particular airport value will be taken into account.
-Same applies for aircraft specific values.

-THe idea for airport-level values is realism.
+THe idea for airport-level values adjustment is realism.
 There are different realization of Follow the greens.
 Some airport may have green light paths, but no rabbit.
 Some other airport may only have a short rabbit and no light ahead.